9b/boxcar/README.rst

 Usage
 -----
-In order to run, make sure you have a local mongo instance listening on 27017 and then run:
+In order to run, make sure you have a local mongo instance listening on 27017 and install the requirements:

     python install -r requirements.txt

+Then kick off the actual worker process (this will run a while):

     python run.py